Career and Technical Education (CTE) | CTE Career Clusters

 - Certified Nursing Assistant (CNA)

-Many of these certifications go through the National Healthcareer Association (NHA), which has become one of a handful of distinguished healthcare certifiers.
+Many of these certifications are administered by the National Healthcareer Association (NHA), which has become one of a handful of distinguished healthcare certifiers.
+But regardless of the pathway, a certification will help students be prepared for work in specialty of their choosing.

 2. Business, Management, & Administration